bbkane/www.bbkane.com/content/_index.md

 ### Words that define me

 Several months ago, a colleague suggested I boil down my ambitions into 5 words (thanks Jon!!).
-Here are the top three I haven't been able to displace:
+Here are the top three I haven't been able to displace.

+I want to:

 - [Love](https://www.biblegateway.com/passage/?search=Matthew%2022%3A36-40&version=KJV)
 - Improve